Secret spots of Minnesota's North Shore

 Then walk around the perimeter through a nifty little forest.
 It’s especially fun in winter, when the wind throws slabs of glistening ice onto the beach, in as many shapes as a jigsaw puzzle.

-For more, see Charismatic Grand Marais.
+For more, see Four seasons of Grand Marais.

 Heritage Center in Grand Portage